Ryan-DeStefano/Amazon-Remote-Sensing/README.md

 # Amazon-Remote-Sensing
-Project focused on tracking greenness trends of certain vegetation in specified areas within the Amazon Rainforest.
+Project focused on tracking greenness trends of of plantations within the amazon rainforest aiming to find signals of deforestation.

 **LandsatTS Walkthrough Folder:**